 Here at Malaysia Airlines Virtual, we believe everyone should be able to experience Malaysia with us, and this is why we do not have many requirements for you to join.

 Listed below are all our current requirements.

-- Able to have MHVA in your callsign in Infinite Flight when flying MHVA’s flights.
+- Able to have MHVA as your VA affiliation and Malaysian xxxVA in your callsign in Infinite Flight when flying MHVA’s flights.

 - Registered Infinite Flight Community account